Who pays your dental bill?

 If you have any questions concerning allowance relating to braces, see the page Braces for children and adolescents.

-If you are struggling financially and will have problems being able to pay for dental braces, you can apply to NAV for support(only in Norwegian).
+If you are struggling financially and will have problems being able to pay for dental braces, you can apply to Nav for support(only in Norwegian).
 Find your dental clinic on the website of your county municipality.

 Dental treatment for adolescents (19-26 years of age)